 I’m interested in creating a space for new and emerging writers.
 However, if you are popular and you want to help spread said popularity, that’s cool.

 Note: If your work is accepted, please wait at least one month before submitting again.
+Also, no multiple submissions.

 Disclaimer: Grand Little Things assumes that all submitted work belongs to the person submitting it.
 However, GLT treats plagiarism very seriously and will take any and all appropriate acts to remedy any problems that might arise.
 Also: Just because Grand Little Things does not have a fixed theme or limits on what subject matter can be submitted doesn’t mean that racism, sexism, homophobia, etc. will be tolerated.